Compulsory Year 10

 Have you ever wondered how the atmosphere is created in your favourite movie?
 The answer lies in the music.
 This elective will explore how music is used to create effect, atmosphere, establish a setting and reinforce the narrative.
 You will explore how to use sound effects, and loops and explore how to compose and create music using the latest apps and software.
 You will learn about the works of famous film composers and how they have influenced movie making.

-Do you want to take part in the Monivae Musical without having to step on stage?
+Do you want to be involved in the theatre without having to step on stage?
 Did you know there are many roles you can take on that are behind the scenes?
 Think costume design, make-up, sound and lighting, set pieces, directing and many more.
 If this sounds like something you would be interested in then this subject is for you.
-Over the course of the semester we will work with the cast of the School Production to build set pieces, create costumes, design sound effects and even have a go at directing the show.
+Over the course of the semester we will work alongside the senior drama students to build set pieces, create costumes, design sound effects and even have a go at directing a show.

 Podcasting is one of the largest growing media markets in the world.
 In this elective you will create your own podcast, on a topic and in a genre of your choice.
 You will use audio editing software to produce episodes of your podcast, focusing on voice production and techniques.
 By the end of the semester you will have produced and published your own podcast.